What is Form 1116 and who needs to file it?

-Now it’s time to figure out Amy’s Foreign Tax Credit.
-Part III of form 1116 represents the computation of information that’s reported in previous parts of the form.
+Part III of Form 1116 represents the computation of information.
+Reported in previous parts of the form.
 From line 9 to line 20 there is information about taxes paid/accrued which have been transferred from Part II.

-- Line 10 indicates potential carryback of carryovers from prior years which we mentioned in Tax Tip 2, but in Amy’s case, there aren’t any.
+- Line 10 indicates potential carryback of carryovers from prior years.
+Mentioned in Tax Tip 2, but in Amy’s case, there aren’t any.

-- Line 12 will indicate the reduction in foreign taxes which usually occurs when the Foreign Earned Income Exclusion is claimed along with the Foreign Tax Credit.
+- Line 12 will indicate the reduction in foreign taxes.
+This usually occurs when the Foreign Earned Income Exclusion is claimed along with the Foreign Tax Credit.

-- Line 15 reflects the calculation from Part II, line 7, while line 18 shows the taxable income calculated but dividing standard deduction from gross income of all sources.
+- Line 15 reflects the calculation from Part II, line 7.
+Line 18 shows the taxable income calculated but dividing standard deduction from gross income of all sources.

-- Line 20 represents the taxes imposed for both general and passive income, while line 22 shows a portion of US tax for General Category income.
+- Line 20 represents the taxes imposed for both general and passive income.
+Line 22 shows a portion of US tax for General Category income

-Part IV represents the information about the separate parts III, like we have the situation with Amy (We are preparing two forms 1116, and therefore two different computations in Part III of the forms).
+This part represents the information about the separate parts III.
+Like we have the situation with Amy.
+We are preparing two forms 1116, and therefore two different computations in Part III of the forms.
 The amount of tax credit that has been utilized to offset US tax owing is divided by the sourcing: taxes from general and taxes from passive income.